nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the recipe and to the content underneath it, and every vouch on every part is a signed fact in the same record.
 That is the field I said the metadata should carry.
 It turned out to be the floor, with the accounting above it, and that is the whole of what I will say about the last post.
-It is finished.

-**Identity.** This is where the question was born, and I think it is more fundamental than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
+**Identity.** This is where the question was born, and I think it is more basic than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
 Zach leads Cyphr, our lab's self-sovereign identity protocol, and I work on it with him.[^cyphr] In Cyphr, who you are is a genesis commitment, a first signed entry that fixes your root, and an append-only chain of signed key events under it: this key added, that one rotated, this one revoked.
 Your whole identity, keys and history, is one fingerprint.
-Of the claims the chain fixes and a checker can settle, every one endures except one, which is what eusynopsis looks like in one domain: every claim about the chain but one is a receipt.
-"This is their current state" is a tip claim, a claim about the current end of the record.
+Of the claims the chain fixes and a checker can settle, the monotone ones endure and the rest are claims about the present, and the one Cyphr pays a watcher for is "this is their current state," a tip claim, a claim about the current end of the record.
 It cannot endure, and nothing you sign can make it.
-That is why key transparency needed gossip, why rotation needs a record rather than a replacement, and why Cyphr's design has a witness network: the watcher the calculus prices, bought for exactly one claim and nothing else.
+That is why key transparency needed gossip, why rotation needs a record rather than a replacement, and why Cyphr's design has a witness network: the watcher the calculus names, bought for that one claim.

 The attack we were designing against is the split view, where a server shows two people two different histories.
 Working through it in the